tj-wells/coti-docker-method/README.md

 VERSION="X.Y.Z"
 ```

-# 🏃 Running Your Node
+## 3. Create a Network

 First, create a network called "gateway".
-This helps docker with routing requests.
+This helps docker with routing requests if you want to add other projects in the future.

 ```
 docker network create --driver=bridge --attachable --internal=false gateway